maxomedia/mxm-gulp/README.md

     $ npm install
   ```

 3. Now's the time to set your options.
 You can find them under `gulpfile.js/options.js`.
-Be sure to set `dest` and `webroot` variables to your liking, these are the most important.
+Be sure to set `destination` and `webroot` variables to your liking, these are the most important.

 4. To initially build your assets, create the folder structure and test the installation, run:
   ```shell